 A pin of the flag is also acceptable on the top of the stripes on the dress uniform.

-How Should the Dress Uniform Be Worn?
+How and When Should it Be Worn?

 The dress uniform is much more than a special-occasion uniform.
 It is a representation of the code of conduct of the department where the firefighter belongs.
 The way a firefighter wears and maintains its uniform reflects the organization as a whole.